 Also of interest is that Deltaville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Deltaville telecommute to their jobs.
+Overall, about 12.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Deltaville is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Deltaville’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Deltaville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Deltaville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Deltaville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Deltaville citizens is a little higher than the average for US cities and towns: 24.39% of adults in Deltaville have at least a bachelor's degree.
+The citizens of Deltaville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.39% of adults in Deltaville having a bachelor's degree or advanced degree.

 The people who call Deltaville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deltaville residents report their race to be White.
 Important ancestries of people in Deltaville include English, Irish, Polish, Italian, and German.